-Birthdays (IQPPS 5.13)
+Birthdays (IQPPS 5.10)

 Birthdays are an important and significant event in the life of a child.
 They afford the opportunity for children to be given special recognition.
 Accordingly, students who wish to bring treats for the class on their birthday may do so.
 Food that comes from home for sharing among the children must be either whole fruits or commercially prepared packaged foods in factory-sealed containers.
-The teacher will provide families a list of foods meeting the USDA's Child and Adult Care Food Program guidelines.

-IQPPS 5.13 Those who have summer birthdays are welcome to choose a school day to celebrate with their class.
+Those who have summer birthdays are welcome to choose a school day to celebrate with their class.
 Invitations to parties outside of school that do not include the entire class will not be distributed at school.